Statistical distribution of the reversible gates: what percentage of them are self-inverse?: Statistical distributions of reversible gates

-Permutation gates introduced above can be expressed in a compact notation as follows: This notation explicitly identifies the positions occupied by elements before and after application of a permutation gate.
-The notation uses a matrix, where the states in first row are in $\left\{ |a_{i}\rangle\right\} $ and those in the second row are the new arrangement where the states are in $\left\{ |b_{i}\rangle\right\} $.
-Modifying this familiar notation we may now introduce another notation to specify this permutation gate.
-In our notation numbers in a row indicates new position of the state vectors.
-For example, $(1,2,3,\cdots,M)$ will indicate Identity gate, $(2,1,3,4,5,\cdots,M)$ will denote a specific permutation gate that maps $|a_{2}\rangle$ to $|b_{1}\rangle,$ $|a_{1}\rangle$ to $|b_{2}\rangle$ and $|a_{i\neq1,2}\rangle=|b_{i}\rangle$.
-Clearly, $(2,1,3,4,5,\cdots,M)$ is a self inverse gate and thus Hermitian gate.
-Further, in our compact notation if both input basis and output basis are computational basis then $I_{2}=\left( \right)=(1,2)$ and if the input basis is computational basis and the output basis is diagonal basis $\left\{ |+\rangle,|-\rangle\right\} $ then the Hadamard gate is $H=\left( \right)=(1,2)$.
-Thus with respect to permutation these two gates are equivalent.
-This would imply that the \% of non-Hermitian gates computed below will be valid for each combination of input-output basis sets and the statistical distribution of gates will remain valid in general.
+This notation explicitly identifies the positions occupied by elements before and after application of a permutation gate.
+The notation uses a matrix, where the states in first row are in $\left\{ |a_{i}\rangle\right\} $, and those in the second row are the new arrangement where the states are in $\left\{ |b_{i}\rangle\right\} $.
+This notation is familiar.
+Now, for our convenience, we introduce another notation to specify this permutation gate.
+In our notation, numbers in a row indicate new positions of the state vectors.
+For example, $(1,2,3,\cdots,M)$ will indicate identity gate, $(2,1,3,4,5,\cdots,M)$ will denote a specific permutation gate that maps $|a_{2}\rangle$ to $|a_{1}\rangle,$ $|a_{1}\rangle$ to $|a_{2}\rangle$ and $|a_{i\neq1,2}\rangle$ to $|a_{i}\rangle$.
+Clearly, $(2,1,3,4,5,\cdots,M)$ is a self-inverse gate and thus Hermitian gate.
+Further, in our compact notation if both input basis and output basis are computational basis (this is the case, we should consider for all the classical reversible gates) then $I_{2}=\left( \right)=(1,2)$.